Does the Cost of Not Ranking get your CFO’s Attention?

 Implement an AlwaysOn Strategy

-With an AlwaysOn Strategy you can monitor the performance of critical keywords and have a specific plan to increase your paid search spend should they drop in performance.
-By monitoring your mission-critical words you can ensure you always have top of page coverage in organic or paid search.
+With an AlwaysOn Strategy, you can monitor the performance of critical keywords and have a specific plan to increase your paid search spending should they drop in performance.
+By monitoring your mission-critical words, you can ensure you always have top-of-page coverage in organic or paid search.